Gajol/ApplicationArchitecture/ARA-TOC.md

 ## Digital Transformation

 Digital transformation is the process os using digital technologies to create new, or modify exiting business proceofes, culture and customer experiences to meet changingexistingss and market requirements.
 Reimagining the business in the digital age is a digital transformation. - [*Salesforce*](https://www.salesforce.com/products/platform/what-is-digital-transformation/)

+<a name="appendix-definitions-enterprise-architecture"></a>
+## Enterprise Architecture

+Enterprise architecture documents the whole architecture and all important elements of the respective organization, covering relevant domains such as business, digital, physical, or organizational; and ii) the relations and interactions between elements that belong to those domains, such as processes, functions, applications, events, data, or technologies." - *[Wikipedia - Enterprise Architect](https://en.wikipedia.org/wiki/Enterprise_architecture)*.

 <a name="appendix-definitions-governance"></a>
 ## Governance: